Deliverance - 1

 - God will harden Pharaoh's heart in refusing to release the people (we will discuss this and its meaning later).

-- Moses will warn Pharaoh, but in the end only the killing of every firstborn child and animal in Egypt will move the Pharaoh into releasing the people.
+- Moses will warn Pharaoh, but in the end only the killing of every firstborn child and animal in Egypt will move the Pharaoh to release the people.

 - Exodus 4:24

-This is an obscure passage that does not seem to fit in, not relate to anything else, and uses an unusual expression, "bridegroom of blood."
-Let's break it down.
-Only three persons are mentioned:
+This is an obscure passage that does not seem to fit or relate to anything in the passage.
+It also uses an unusual expression, "bridegroom of blood."
+To begin with, note that only three persons are mentioned:

 - The Lord (angel of the Lord)